PointerToNextPole/my-learning-note/Web相关.md

 <img src="https://s2.loli.net/2022/07/11/CMYwdWahyHAxecV.png" alt="image-20220711110546200" style="zoom: 40%;" />

 <font color=FF0000>This approach **is good if you’re building a complex application that requires user interaction**</font>（👀 这应该是相较于 SSG）, that relies on a database, or whose content changes often.
-If the content changes often, then users would need to see the updates right away. **The approach is also good for applications**</mark> that tailor content（译：定制内容） according to who is viewing it and that store user data such as email addresses and user preferences, while also attending to SEO.
+If the content changes often, then users would need to see the updates right away. **The approach is also good for applications** that tailor content（译：定制内容） according to who is viewing it and that store user data such as email addresses and user preferences, while also attending to SEO.
 An example would be a large e-commerce or social media platform.
 Let’s look at some of the advantages of SSR for your applications.

 ##### SSR 优点